metacartel/MCV/MCV-Whitepaper.md

 The Grimoire
 ============

-MetaCartel Ventures (MCV) will be a Delaware Limited Liability Company (LLC) that consists of two key components of law, including:
+MetaCartel Ventures (MCV) will be a Delaware Limited Liability Company (LLC) that consists of two key legal components:

 -   The DAO's "Grimoire", a Limited Liability Company Agreement, that constitutes a voluntary, legally binding agreement among the members of the DAO

 -   The Delaware Limited Liability Company Act, which is a statute (set of laws) determining the default governance rules and meta-rules for LLCs formed in Delaware.

-The Grimoire constitutes a pact among MCV's members, and the statute prescribes meta-rules about how that pact should be written and interpreted.
+The Grimoire constitutes a pact among MCV's members.
+Meanwhile, the Delaware Limited Liability Company Act prescribes meta-rules about how that pact should be written and interpreted.

 Through the LLC, MCV will be able to enter into legal contracts and engage in investment opportunities without the risk of individual personal liability beyond the capital in the DAO.
 It will also allow registered legal entities to participate in the DAO's membership as well as the issuance of securities to the DAO.

-Unlike a typical LLC, the Grimoire enables MCV's governance to become tightly coupled with its Moloch DAO v2 smart contracts.
-Thus, when a person follows the on-chain procedures for acquiring DAO shares from MCV's smart contract, the person will also legally become a member of MCV, with rights and obligations determined by the terms of the Grimoire and the Delaware Limited Liability Company Act.
+Unlike the Limited Liability Company Aggreement of a typical LLC, the Grimoire enables MCV's governance to be tightly coupled with a unique deployment of Moloch DAO v2 smart contracts.
+Thus, when a person follows the on-chain procedures for acquiring DAO shares from MCV's smart contracts (specifically, Moloch.sol), the person will also legally become a member of MCV, with rights and obligations determined by the terms of the Grimoire and the Delaware Limited Liability Company Act.

 IMPORTANT: This paper's summary of the Grimoire, the Delaware LLC Act and any other laws referenced in this paper is not intended to be complete and may become inaccurate based on subsequent developments.
 The summary is qualified in its entirety by the actual contents of the Grimoire and the LLC Act.
 To the extent that the summaries contained herein conflict with the terms of the Grimoire or the LLC Act, the terms of those writings will control and be determinative as to the outcome of the relevant issues, not the contents of this paper.
 Please review the disclaimers at the back of this paper and bear them in mind when reviewing the summaries set forth herein.